jjsiv/nvim-config/README.md

    `git clone https://github.com/jjsiv/nvim-config.git ~/.config/nvim`
 5. Launch Neovim.
 First launch will bootstrap **lazy.nvim** package manager and subsequently all other plugins.
 This will require internet access.
 6. Mason will try to automatically install default LSPs defined in _mason-lspconfig.lua_.
 Some might fail in case npm/pip/go are missing.
-7. Once all plugins have been installed, you will be asked to update dependencies for **coq_nvim** by running
-   `:COQdeps.`
-8. Once everything has been installed, restart Neovim and it should be ready to use.
+7. Once everything has been installed, restart Neovim and it should be ready to use.

 ## Plugins